dd1947in/project_getting_and_cleaning_data/README.md

   * > setwd("C:/checked_out_folder")
   * > source("run_analysis.R")
   * getting_and_cleaning_data_project_final_tidy_data_set.txt file will be created in working/project directory.
-  * Please verify all the "Data", "Values", & Functions in Environment tab .
+  * Please verify all the "Data", "Values", & Functions in Environment tab in RStudio.
 Click on table icons to view all data frames in RStudio.

 ## API Reference